 Gig Workers Reveal How Much They Can Make

-In 2020, the Department of Statistics Malaysia (DOSM) shared that there are almost four million people working in the gig economy in Malaysia.
+Accoding to the Department of Statistics Malaysia (DOSM) statistics, there are almost four million people working in the gig economy in Malaysia.

-For some people, the sheer amount of workers working in the gig economy might come as a surprise, due to the fact that working a gig economy means sacrificing a lot of the stability that comes with a normal 9-5 job, such as EPF contributions, SOCSO protection, and more.
+The sheer amount of workers working in the gig economy has increased drastically in the last decade.
+This is despite the fact that working a gig job means sacrificing a lot of the stability that comes with a normal 9-5 job.
+Most gig jobs do not cover EPF contributions, SOCSO protection, and other benefits that come with formal full time employment.

-But for others who are in the know, the massive amount of workers in the gig economy does not come as a surprise, as we hear about gig economy workers, like Grab drivers earning up to RM1400 per week from gig jobs.
+But for others who are in the know, the massive amount of workers in the gig economy does not come as a surprise, as we hear about gig economy workers, like ehailing drivers earning up to four figure sums per week from gig jobs.

-But that was way back in 2018, when the gig economy was still in its infancy and not as many freelancers participated in it.
-But what about now?
-Is a gig economy job still worth it?
+Is a gig economy job still worth it today?
 What about sustainability and stability?
 To answer this question, we spoke to two gig economy workers to see the true reality behind working in the gig economy, and what they think the future holds for them.

 First, we spoke to Helmi, a full-time Grab driver who operates in the Klang Valley.